 Masking Tape

-Masking tape is a rubber-based multi-purpose tape that's not UV resistant.
+Masking tape is a rubber-based multipurpose tape that isn’t UV resistant.
 In addition to painting projects, it’s the tape of choice for many automotive, building, construction and electronic needs.
-It can also be used for simpler tasks such as labeling food containers, sandwich bags, school supplies, etc. It’s usually an off-white, thin tape that’s easy to tear and is available in a variety of widths and strengths.
-Masking tape has a strong adhesive that can bond with almost any type of surface, but is best for using on non-damagable surfaces, like unfinished wood, brik, concrete and carpet.
+It’s usually an off-white, thin tape that’s easy to tear and is available in a variety of widths and strengths.
+Masking tape has a strong adhesive that bonds with almost any type of surface, but is best for use on durable surfaces, like unfinished wood, brick, concrete and carpet.

 Painters Tape

-Painters tape is an acrylic based masking tape that’s formulated to prevent the paint from seeping through onto unwanted surfaces.
+Painters tape is an acrylic based masking tape that’s formulated to prevent paint from seeping through onto surfaces.
 Compared to masking tape, painters tape is a UV resistant, low tack tape, making it a better choice to use on walls, doors, windows, floors or ceilings.
 It also contains a water repellent, making it ideal to maintain clean lines when using water-based paints.
 Painters tape comes in a variety of types including tape for delicate surfaces, tape for rough surfaces, and tape for ultra-sharp paint lines.
 You’ll find painters tape in a variety of colors, including blue or green.

 Tip